iPaoloTM/RAFTOpticalFlow/README.md

 # RAFT OpticalFlow

+Visualazing with a GIF optical flow.

-Computing optical flow with RAFT architecture (also works with no GPU, just slower)
+The optical flow is computed with RAFT architecture (also works with no GPU, just slower)

 To start, be sure to create a folder __results__ in your current working directory.
 Then, create a folder with the name of your video, in which to save the results of the computed optical flow.
 In this folder there must be the video named as __final.mp4__.